Yme - OKEA

 Development

-The water depth is 77-93 metres.
-The field comprises two separate main structures, Gamma and Beta, which are 12 kilometres apart.
-Yme was discovered in 1987, and the plan for development and operation (PDO) was approved in 1995.
+The Yme field comprises two separate main structures, Gamma and Beta, which are 12 kilometres apart.
 Yme was originally developed with a jack-up drilling and production platform on the Gamma structure and a storage vessel.
 The Beta structure was developed with a subsea template.
-Production started in 1996.
 In 2001, production ceased because operation of the field was no longer regarded as profitable.
-Yme was the first field on the Norwegian continental shelf to be considered for redevelopment after being shut down.
-The PDO for a redevelopment was approved in 2007.
+A PDO for a redevelopment was approved in 2007.
 The development concept was a new mobile offshore production unit (MOPU).
 Due to structural deficiencies and the vast amount of outstanding work to complete the MOPU, it was decided to remove it from the field in 2013.
-The MOPU was removed in 2016 in accordance with the authorities’ formal disposal resolution.
-In March 2018, an amended PDO for the redevelopment of Yme was approved.
-The PDO includes a leased jack-up rig equipped with drilling and production facilities and re-use of existing facilities on the field.
-The plan is to re-use the nine wells pre-drilled in 2009-2010 and to drill six additional wells.
-A new subsea template is planned to be installed nearby the existing template on the Beta structure.
+The MOPU was removed in 2016 in accordance with the authorities' formal disposal resolution.
+In 2018, an amended PDO for the redevelopment of Yme was approved.
+The PDO includes a jack-up rig equipped with drilling and production facilities installed on the Gamma structure, a subsea template on the Beta structure, and reuse of existing facilities on the field.

 Reservoir